JUST KNEAD IT

 Hilariously one of our clients dubbed this the Rhinoceros Manoeuver and it has stuck!
 Your upper traps muscles are one of the main muscles that causes your neck and shoulder tightness.
 Sitting at a desk all day, stress, gym or physical activity where you move your arms will cause this muscle to tighten up.

 Avoid - the front of your shoulder, close to your neck.
-You have a lot of vein, nerves and arteries that are exposed just above your collar bone.
+You have a lot of veins, nerves and arteries that are exposed just above your collar bone.
 If you are triggering this area.
 Always keep the ball to the back of your body.

 Picture